 A major strand of my research concerns the Greek comic playwright Aristophanes, especially the humour and sexuality of his plays and their translation into English.
 More recently I have been looking at sex and sexuality in classical Athenian society in general and concepts of beauty and sex appeal in particular as well as male prostitution in classical Athens.

-I currently supervise a number of PhD students working on classical Greek literary, cultural and linguistic topics.
+I have previously supervised a number of PhD students working on classical Greek literary, cultural and linguistic topics.

 Jointly with M. Masterson and N. S. Rabinowitz (eds), Sex in Antiquity: Reconsidering Gender and Sexuality in the Ancient World, Routledge

 Sex and Sexuality in Classical Athens, Debates and Documents in Ancient History, Edinburgh University Press

 Jointly with Lloyd Llewellyn-Jones: Ctesias’ History of Persia: Tales of the Orient, Routledge

 Aristophanes: An Introduction, Duckworth (shortlisted for the Runciman Award, 2010)

 Humour, Obscenity and Aristophanes, Gunter Narr.
 See this text online at Google books.

 Jointly with F. McHardy and D. Harvey (eds), Lost Dramas of Classical Athens: Greek Tragic Fragments, University of Exeter Press